jfishe/panvimwiki/CONTRIBUTING.md

    Please make sure to see the validation messages from [pre-commit] and fix any eventual issues.
-   This should automatically use [flake8]/[black] to check/fix the code style in a way that is compatible with the project.
+   This should automatically use [ruff] to check/fix the code style in a way that is compatible with the project.

    :::{important}